Sweetened beverage: Obesity

 Along with the increase in the prevalence of obesity, the consumption of carbohydrates, particularly in the form of added sugars, has increased.
 Sugar-sweetened beverages contribute to the overall energy density of diets.

 There is a correlation between drinking sugar-sweetened beverages and gaining weight or becoming obese.
-Sugar-sweetened beverages show lower satiety values for same calories compared to solid foods, which may cause one to consume more calories.
+Sugar-sweetened beverages show lower satiety values for the same calories compared to solid foods, which may cause one to consume more calories.
 A 2023 review found that sweetened beverage consumption promotes higher body mass index and body weight in both children and adults.

 Oral health

-Oral health can be harmed by sugar sweetened beverages, especially by acid erosion and dental caries.
+Oral health can be harmed by sugar-sweetened beverages, especially by acid erosion and dental caries.
 Frequency of sugar sweetened beverages results in dental caries, which are caused when Streptococcus bacteria within the plaque metabolize the sugar, releasing various acids as waste compounds.
 The acids lower salivary pH and dissolve the enamel.

 Acid erosion is the loss of tooth enamel caused by acid attack.
-When consuming carbonated sugar sweetened beverages, acid contacts the teeth, attacking the enamel.
+When consuming carbonated sugar-sweetened beverages, acid contacts the teeth, attacking the enamel.
 Over time, the enamel erodes, leading to dental caries.
-Erosion of tooth enamel begins at a pH of 5.5, and ingredients found in sugar sweetened beverages such as phosphoric acid and citric acid significantly contribute to the demineralization of the enamel.
+Erosion of tooth enamel begins at a pH of 5.5, and ingredients found in sugar-sweetened beverages such as phosphoric acid and citric acid significantly contribute to the demineralization of the enamel.

 Consumption of sports and energy drinks have been linked to tooth damage.
 This is especially common in adolescents who consume about 30–50% of the beverages that are on the market.
 Studies suggest that energy drinks may cause twice as much damage to teeth as sports drinks.
-Citric acid, found in many sugar sweetened beverages, causes stripping of the enamel.
+Citric acid, found in many sugar-sweetened beverages, causes stripping of the enamel.

-Fruit juices generally contain lower amounts of sugar than carbonated sugar sweetened beverages.
-The acidity levels found in fruit juices vary, with citrus based juices having the lowest pH levels, leading to higher risk of cavities with enamel exposure.
+Fruit juices generally contain lower amounts of sugar than carbonated sugar-sweetened beverages.
+The acidity levels found in fruit juices vary, with citrus-based juices having the lowest pH levels, leading to a higher risk of cavities with enamel exposure.